Teagan-Brohman/traineeDatabase/DEPLOYMENT_README.txt

 COMMON ISSUES:
 -------------
 Issue: "Python not found"
-Fix: Install Python or configure PYTHON_PATH.txt
+Fix: Install Python 3.11/3.12 or configure PYTHON_PATH.txt

+Issue: "Failed to install packages" or "vswhere.exe not found"
+Fix: Use Python 3.11 or 3.12 (64-bit), or enable internet for PyPI

+Issue: "Offline installation failed" warning
+Fix: Python version mismatch - will auto-fallback to online install

 Issue: Can't access from other computers
 Fix: Check firewall, use correct IP, ensure server is running